thomas-mauran/chess-tui/website/docs/Configuration/skins.md

 ## File Location

-Skins are configured in a JSON file located at `~/.config/chess-tui/skins.json`.
+Skins are configured in a JSON file located at `CONFIG_DIR/chess-tui/skins.json`.
 This file contains an array of skin definitions.

+CONFIG_DIR is typically:
+- Linux: $XDG_CONFIG_HOME or $HOME/.config
+- macOS: $HOME/Library/Application Support
+- Windows: `%APPDATA%` (Roaming AppData folder)

 ## Using Skins